DynomiteDB/docker-build-ardb/README.md

 # Manually build the `build-ardb` image

-The `build-ardb` Docker image, which is used to compile ARDB, is automatically build via DockerHub.
+The `build-ardb` Docker image, which is used to compile ARDB, is automatically built via DockerHub.

 The automated build is located at https://hub.docker.com/r/dynomitedb/build-ardb.